Coaching Practicum | Coaching Certification Program CCPSkip to content Skip to main navigation

 - LG meetings and CD sessions will occur through a combination of teleconferencing using "bridge phone lines" and Breeze (Columbia's online learning system).

-- Participants will be assigned to a small LG at the end of the first front-end Coach Intensive (either the External or Internal).
+- Participants will be assigned to a small LG at the end of the first front-end Coaching Intensive (either the External or Internal or FECI).

 - Under the guidance of a C3P faculty member, participants will meet for 1 hour weekly with their LG for a total of 36 supervision hours.